microsoft/java-client-library/README.md

 ========

-The DeployR Java client library ships with a number of sample applications provided to demonstrate some of the key featues introduced by the [Quick Start Tutorial](http://deployr.revolutionanalytics.com/documents/dev/clientlib) for the Java client library.
+The DeployR Java client library ships with a number of sample applications provided to demonstrate some of the key features introduced by the [Quick Start Tutorial](http://deployr.revolutionanalytics.com/documents/dev/clientlib) for the Java client library.
 See [here](examples/tutorial) for details.